SidneyElsayed/dmc-digispheregroup/_itineraries/photographer-itinerary.md

       name: Stargazing at Gharameel
       description: Otherworldly rock formations plus dark skies make for unreal photos
 link-loop:
+  - text: Looking for other great food spots?
+    link-text: Check out our article
+    link: /posts/top-5-local-food-spots-in-alula.html
+  - text: Want to get those instagram-worthy shots?
+    link-text: Our top 5 picks are here
+    link: /posts/top-5-instagram-worthy-experiences-in-alula
   - text: Not sure what to bring?
-See our packing list
+    link-text: See our packing list
-    link-text: Link here
-    link:
-  - text: Still have questions?
-Something
-    link-text: Link here
-    link:
-  - text: Want to get in touch?
-Send us a message
-    link-text: Link here
     link:
 ---